 Back to Homemade Deli-Style Corned Beef Sandwiches -- I wanted to try something different with the on-sale beef brisket.
 I feel priced-out of regular deli dining these days, with sandwiches in the $10 plus range.
 My favorite deli sandwich is a Corned Beef on Rye with Coleslaw (slaw on the sandwich, not as a side.)
 It's cool and crunchy, plus meaty and rich, but too much of a good thing.
 So, by making it at home I can control the amount of meat that a typical deli over-loads between two slices of bread -- and I can scoop as much coleslaw into the sandwich as I want.

-You can corn the beef a couple of ways with salt: either by a "dry rub" mix, or by totally submerging the beef in a bath of salt, also known as brining.
+If you only have access to plain beef brisket then try corning the beef yourself a couple of ways with salt: either by a "dry rub" mix, or by totally submerging the beef in a bath of salt, also known as brining.
 To get that supple and moist texture of typical deli meat, brining is best.
 Also, spices and sugar are mixed into the brine solution for extra flavor.
-For my deli corned beef I'm keeping it to spices you may already have on hand -- and if you don't, that's okay; just use what you got, it will still be delicious.
+For my deli corned beef I'm using spices you may already have on hand -- and if you don't, that's okay; just use what you got, it will still be delicious.
 The main ingredients for corning the beef are salt and sugar.

 The only thing to watch out for is an over-salty corned beef.
 The brisket needs to brine/soak for about five days in the refrigerator.
 When you are ready to cook it, give it a good rinse.
 Next place the brisket in a pot and cover it with water.
 Bring to a low boil and cook 10 minutes or so, to leech out most of the salt.
 Finally, change out the water one last time and it's ready for slow simmering.